 When will the settlement statement be ready?

 Our team has seen settlement statements issued as early as a week prior to closing and as late as the time of closing.
-Receiving the settlement statement at the closing table creates a lot of stress and frustrations among all parties, but most of the time it is a lender issue.
+Receiving the settlement statement at the closing table creates a lot of stress and frustration among all parties.
+A late settlement statement is usually due to a lender issue.

 Important Note: Certain changes in the CD will trigger a new 3 day waiting period.